an1245/falco-plugin-salesforce/README.md

 ## Introduction
 The Salesforce Plugin for Falco ingests *Real-Time Event Monitoring Objects* from Salesforce and makes them available as fields in Falco.
 You can find more about these real-time objects [here](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_objects_monitoring.htm)

-With the fields available in Falco, you can create rules to detect and alert on potential threats in your environment.
+With the Salesforce fields available in Falco, you can create Falco rules to detect Salesforce threats in real-time, and alert on them through your configured notification channels.
 You will find some sample Falco rules in the rules directory.
 - Success and Failed User Logins
 - User logouts
 - Logins from foreign countries or geographies